-Former NFL quarterback Tim Tebow is getting closer to giving up his aspirations to play professional football and starting his college broadcasting career, according to a report.
+Former NFL quarterback Tim Tebow is getting closer to giving up his aspirations to play professional football and start his college broadcasting career, according to a report.

 According to TheBigLead.com, ESPN, CBS Sports and Fox Sports have all expressed interest in Tebow joining their broadcast team.
 The website also reports that ESPN already has a show set in place for him on its new SEC Network.